isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 exp(sum_model$coefficients)
 exp(confint(model))
 ```
-The results of the initial model is shown below:
+The results of the initial model are shown below:

 ```
 Deviance Residuals: